piyushkumar-prog/piyushkumar-prog/README.md

 I'm a first year student pursuing Bachelors's in Computer Science 🎓 from AKTU University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.I love to explore new technologies and leverage them to solve real-life problems.I'm currently into Web Development and Web Designing.
 Apart from that I also do my own research on Artificial Intelligence (AI).

-I’m looking to collaborate🤝 on any Project involving HTML5,CCS3,Java Script,React JS and Web Designing.
+I’m looking to collaborate🤝 on any Project involving HTML5,CCS3,Java Script,React JS,TailwindCSS and Web Designing.

 #### Interested in:
 Web Development,Web Designing and AI.